jhpyle/docassemble/_docs/docker.md

 you can copy the SSL certificate files into that directory before starting the container.

-Note that the files need to be called `nginx.crt` and `nginx.key`, because this is what the standard web server configuration expects.

-If you are starting a new server using a [persistent volume], you can set up HTTPS with your own certificates as follows.
+If you are starting a new server using a [persistent volume], you can set up your own certificates as follows.

 Create an `env.list` file like the following: